two10degrees/AzureScaleMe/README.markdown

 ### QueueMetricProvider

+This metric provider will monitor a message queue, and report whether a scale up/down is required based on the treshold values set.

  - __StorageConnectionString__ The connection string to use to locate the queue to be monitored. (i.e. "UseDevelopmentStorage=true")
  - __QueueName__ The name of the queue to be monitored. (i.e. "foo")
  - __MaxValue__ The maximum acceptable length of a queue.
 A value greater than this will signal a scale up. (i.e. 100)
  - __MinValue__ The minimum acceptable length of a queue.
 A value smaller than this will signal a scale down. (i.e. 5)
  - __MaxThresholdWait__ The number of minutes for which the queue should be out of the acceptable range before a scale is triggered. (i.e. 2)

+### PerfCounterMetricProvider

+This metric provider will monitor a performance counter, and report whether a scale up/down is required based on the threshold values set.

+ - __StorageConnectionString__ The connection string to use to store the performance counters. (i.e. "UseDevelopmentStorage=true")
+ - __Counter__ The name of the perf counter to be monitored (i.e. "\Processor(_Total)\% Processor Time")
+ - __MaxValue__  The maximum acceptable value for the counter.
+A value greater than this will signal a scale up. (i.e. 80)
+ - __MinValue__ The minimum acceptable value for the counter.
+A value smaller than this will signal a scale down. (i.e. 5)
+ - __MaxThresholdWait__  The number of minutes for which the queue should be out of the acceptable range before a scale is triggered. (i.e. 20)
+ - __SampleRate__ The frequency (in seconds) which the counter will be sampled. (i.e. 5)
+ - __SamplePeriod__ The number of minutes over which to average the counter value (i.e. 10)
+ - __SubscriptionId__ The SubscriptionId of the subscription which holds the role to be monitored.
+ - __ServiceName__ The name of the service which holds the role to be monitored.
+ - __RoleName__ The name of the role to be monitored.
+ - __CertificateThumbprint__ The thumbprint of the certificate to use for setting up the performance counters.
+ - __ConfigureCounters__ A boolean value, used to control whether counters should be automatically configured or not. (i.e. True)
+ - __CounterTableName__ The table name to store and retrieve the counter information.

+In this example, a scale up will be triggerd after the CPU time averaged over 10 minutes exceeds 80% for 20 minutes for all roles instances.
+A scale down will be triggered when if the CPU time averaged over 10 minutes is less than 5% for 20 minutes for all role isntances.

+If performance counters are already configured, the metric provider can be pointed at the existing table capturing the data.
+If not, the provider can create the tables, and configure the roles accordingly.

+### IncrementalScaler

+This scaling provider will modify the instance count by 1, within the bounds specified.

+ - __MinInstances__ The minimum number of acceptable instances. (i.e. 1)
+ - __MaxInstances__ The maximum number of acceptable instances. (i.e. 10)
+ - __SubscriptionId__ The SubscriptionId of the subscription which holds the role to be scaled.
+ - __ServiceName__ The name of the service which holds the role to be scaled.
+ - __RoleName__ The name of the role to be scaled.
+ - __CertificateThumbprint__ The thumbprint of the certificate to use for updating the role.